klen/makesite/docs/configuration.rst

     One or more template names separated by commas.
     Saved in **template** variable.

+.. option:: -a, --append

+    Tell makesite append template from :option:`-t` to existed project.

 .. option:: -c <path_to_config>, --config=<path_to_config>

     Path to custom config file.